samporritt/site/index.md

 ## Euclidean Geometry
   - [Geometric Designs](https://geometric-designs.onrender.com)
     *A collection of geometric artworks I created.
-Warning: the side can can a minute or two to load if it hasn't been recently accessed.*
+Warning: the site can take a minute or two to load if it hasn't been recently accessed.*
   - Here is a [paper](https://drive.google.com/file/d/1MMWQWNVznP_rPRq_pCS-0Lm1Q4xVSidF/view) in which two conic sections associated to a triangle are shown to be related in a way I find quite interesting.
 The main proof relies on computer veried algebraic identities.

 ## Expository